 be used during that ranging session.
 To handle private addresses, the IRK is generated by the initiator and

-the responder(s) to generate the RPA_hash value specified in 10.38.9.2.1.
+the responder(s) to generate the RPA Hash field value specified in 10.38.9.2.1.
 The initiator’s address and a

 responder’s address which are exchanged during initialization shall be used to generate the IRK for

-obtaining the RPA_hash value.
+obtaining the RPA Hash field's value.

+Change the text on page p.65 l.5 as follows:

 For the ranging session after the initialization setup handshake using the Public Advertising Poll Compact